SaVlad/wingui/README.md

 * Clone this repo and compile `wingui` project.
 It will output `wingui.lib`.
 * Copy `.h` header files somewhere you like.
 * Link `wingui.lib` binary file to you project and then include `wingui.h`.
-* In most cases you'd like to create `wg::Window` class and find your way from here.
+* In most cases you'd like to create `wg::controls::Window` class and find your way from here.
+* You also can define `WG_USING_ALL` before including `wingui.h` to enable all library namespaces.

 Precompiled binaries will be released later, when I'm satisfied with functionality.
 *(I promise, I'll arrange files better later)*

 ## Controls management
-Using handy `wg::Control` class, Window and other controls *(in future)* are easily created and managed.
+Using handy `wg::controls::Control` class, Window and other controls *(in future)* are easily created and managed.
 Here's list what you can do to any control (including Windows):
 * Get/Set Position
 * Get/Set Size
-* Get/Set Text *(C and C++ strings bot supported)*
+* Get/Set Text *(C and C++ strings both supported)*
 * Send custom message
 * Get native handle